Skip to main content

 1. Shop Around for the Best Financing Terms

-Don't accept the first financing offer.
-Compare interest rates, repayment terms, and any hidden fees from multiple sources.
-Your dentist's in-house plan might offer better terms than third-party financing, or vice versa.
-Check with your bank or credit union as well—they sometimes offer personal loans with competitive rates for medical/dental expenses.
+Don't accept the first offer.
+Compare interest rates, repayment terms, and fees from multiple sources — your dentist's in-house plan, third-party lenders, and your bank or credit union.
+Sometimes a personal loan offers the most competitive rate for dental expenses.

 2. Take Advantage of Promotional Periods

-Many dental financing companies offer promotional periods with 0% interest if you pay off the balance within a specific timeframe (typically 6-24 months).
-This can save hundreds or thousands in interest charges.
-Just be absolutely certain you can pay the balance before the promotional period ends—remaining balances often incur retroactive interest at high rates.
+Many dental financing companies offer 0% interest if you pay off the balance within 6–24 months.
+This can save hundreds in interest — but confirm you can pay it off before the promotional period ends, as remaining balances often incur retroactive interest at high rates.

 3. Use Pre-Tax Dollars When Possible